Beitar Tel Aviv F.C.: History

 The club were founded as a youth team, but soon began to compete in adult leagues, advancing within three years to the top division.
 Their first success came in 1940, when they won the Palestine Cup, beating Maccabi Tel Aviv 3–1 in the final.
 Two years later, they won the cup again, setting a record for the highest score in the final, when they beat Maccabi Haifa 12–1.

-The club was billed by the football association after the Egyptian Football Association informed them that Al Ahly SC which played against Beitar Tel Aviv visit to Mandatory Palestine was against the EFA decision.
+The club faced off Egyptian Al Ahly SC in 1943.
+3 total matches were played, with Beitar Tel Aviv winning the first match and losing the other 2.

 In 1945 the club won its division in the War League, but the deciding championship match against Hapoel Tel Aviv, winner of the other division was never played and no one champion was set.
 Nowadays the IFA recognize both clubs as champions for this season.

 On 6 May 1945 the club played visiting team Hajduk Split and recorded a 4–2 victory.
 The Yugoslav team have beaten Maccabi Tel Aviv 7–2, and Beitar's victory was held as a great feat.

 The club reached the cup final again in 1947, playing Maccabi Tel Aviv.
 The tempestuous match was abandoned with Maccabi leading 3–2 after Beitar seemed to have scored a goal, which wasn't given, and the crowd stormed the pitch.

 Beitar Tel Aviv were founder members of the Israeli League in 1949, finishing 6th out of 13 in the 1949–50 season.
 Despite finishing second from bottom in 1953–54, the club avoided relegation as the top division was expanded to 14 teams.
 The following season they finished 5th, with Nisim Elmaliah the division's top scorer with 30 goals.
 Despite only finishing 7th out of 12 in 1955–56, Beitar had both the division's top scorers; Avraham Levi and Michael Michaelov with 16 goals each.